seahax/devcontainer/README.md

 node = "lts"
 ```

-## Symlinked Configuration

-Symlinks are automatically created in the dev container home directory referencing a limited set of configuration files in the host's home directory.

-- The `.aws` directory.
-- The `.npmrc` file.
-- The `.config/doctl/config.yaml` file.
-  - Linked to `.config/doctl/seahax-devcontainer-config.yaml` on the host, because sharing doesn't work correctly.
-But, it's still useful to persist it outside the dev container so configuration only has to be done once and not after every rebuild.

 ## ZSH Startup Configuration

-You can also extend the ZSH configuration for this dev container.
+You can extend the ZSH configuration for this dev container.

 - The dev container `.zprofile` sources the host `.devcontainer/zprofile` file.
 - The dev container `.zshrc` sources the host `.devcontainer/zshrc` file.